gojiplus/ttmm/README.md

 Requirements:

-* Python 3.9 or later
+* Python 3.8 or later (except 3.9.7 due to Streamlit compatibility)
 * A `git` executable in your `PATH` if you want churn‑based hotspot scores

 Install the package in editable mode from this repository: